Welcome to the Outdoor Pikes Peak Initiative (OPPI)

 A “deeper dive” focus for other Plan chapters, including existing plan document analysis and innovative management models, will drill down to a smaller area of focus that encompasses Pikes Peak and its area is not constrained by jurisdictional or geopolitical boundaries but rather inclusive of ecosystems and defined by established recreation areas.
 This focus area expands upon the footprint of the 1999 Pikes Peak Multi-Use Plan to include the majority of the Pikes Peak Ranger District.
 The northern boundary captures a small portion of Douglas County.
 The west boundary extends to Teller/Park county line.
 The south boundary captures portions of Fremont County.
 The east boundary is defined by the edge of the developed urban areas and the base of the foothills.

 We definitely want to hear from you!
-We have scheduled Community Listening Sessions for the week of January 23, 2023 in a number of communities across the region.
-You can attend these in person (recommended) for the best engagement with the information, planning team and Task Force, and other community members.
-Another option is virtual events which are available immediately following the in person sessions.
+While we have completed much of our community input, we are currently looking for feedback on our draft OPPI Vision Plan.
+You can find the draft at the top of this page.
 We also welcome feedback directly to the OPPI project team (see Get Involved section on this web page) and plan to have a Survey available there as well.
 We suggest that you sign up for our OPPI E-News to stay in the loop on developments and future ways to connect!

 We want to know how you value and use the Pikes Peak region’s outdoors and what you want the future to look like.
 We want to know your aspirations, concerns, and priorities when it comes to our natural environment and special places, as well as what would improve your recreational/outdoor experience.
 We want to know your ideas on how to increase funding needed to maintain our existing outdoors as well as future upgrades.